 Read on to learn why your path to sustained profitability requires more than simply adding the highest profit margin foods to your menu.
-See how to set systems in place that provide tangible restaurant costing and menu pricing insights.
+See how to set systems in place that calculate restaurant profit margins, providing tangible costing and menu pricing insights.

 What’s in a high-margin menu?

 Crafting successful restaurant menus takes creativity.
 It’s not as easy as determining which dishes have cheap or high-margin ingredients and loading your menu with them.

 You can’t rely solely on popular dishes, because they may be too costly.
 Then you have your expensive dishes, which probably bring in revenue but require more skill and labor to prepare.

 The goal is to strike a balance between popular, profitable items, and high-cost items — between high-labor dishes and quicker sides and appetizers that your kitchen can send out in no time.

 This balance requires you to take a holistic look at your menu, breaking down each plate cost and classifying it.

 When you take a look at each item on your menu, you can put them into these four categories:

 Stars: High Profitability, High Popularity